Kran-o-tron/kran-o-drive/README.md

 ## Playback

-By default, all commands sent across to SkullBot are recorded in a file with the date and time that SkullBot was accessed for that session.
+By default, on starting the software, all commands sent across to SkullBot are recorded in a file with the date and time that SkullBot was accessed for that session.
 This is found in the `playback/` directory.

 To turn this off, use the flag `-no_playback` when starting `mach.py`.